RhinoHealth/user-resources/examples/nvflare/encrypted-model-code-and-weights/README.md

    echo "{\"key\": \"$KEY\"}" > ~/pneumonia-test/train_mount/secret_run_params.json
    echo "{\"key\": \"$KEY\"}" > ~/pneumonia-test/server-credentials/secret_run_params.json
    ```
-   Add some images to the `NORMAL` and `PNEUMONIA` folders (any real `.jpg`/`.png` images work for testing the pipeline mechanically - the model doesn't need to have real predictive value).
+   This copies in the small placeholder images from `data/` (solid-color test images - fine for validating the pipeline mechanically).
+To use real pneumonia CXR data instead, swap in your own images in place of the placeholders.

 4. **Run training:**
    ```bash